wconrad/cute_print/README.md

 * ruby-1.9.3 (with warnings)
 * ruby-2.1.10

-cute_print may drop support for these Rubies at any time.
+cute_print does not officially support these Rubies.
+That it works with these versions is no longer guaranteed.

 ### Supported